econsystems/taraxl-ros-package/README.md

 ## Getting started

 1. Download the latest version of the TaraXL SDK at https://developer.e-consystems.com
-2. Install the TaraXL SDK on you NVIDIA TX2 device or in Linux x86 PC(with NVIDIA Card).
+2. Install the TaraXL SDK on your NVIDIA TX2 device or in Linux x86 PC(with NVIDIA Card).

 ## Prerequisites